Skip to main content

 quit()

-By default your process will terminate once the final window has closed.
+By default your process will terminate once the final window has closed (and any timers or intervals you've set up have been cleared).
 If you wish to bring things to a swifter conclusion from code, call the App.quit() method from one of your event handlers instead.